ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/cluster.md

 msettles@drove-13:~$
 </div>

 You safely ignore the working and error.
-Notice that we are no longer on tadpole, but are now on drove-13 in this example, one of our compute nodes.
+Notice that we are no longer on the head node, but are now on a compute node.

 use Exit on the command line to exit the session

     exit

 ---

-**2b\.** ['sbatch'](https://slurm.schedmd.com/sbatch.html) is used to submit jobs to run on the cluster.
+['sbatch'](https://slurm.schedmd.com/sbatch.html) is used to submit jobs to run on the cluster.
 Typically it is used to run many jobs via the scheduler non-interactively.
 Look at the options for sbatch:

     sbatch --help